highsource/jaxb-tools/README.md

 JAXB Annotate Plugin is capable of adding or removing arbitrary annotations to/from the generated sources.

+It is also capable of removing all XML related annotations from the generated sources and also the `ObjectFactory`.
+This new capability can be used in order to generate plain Java POJO from XSD without depending on JAXB artifacts.

 Please refer to the [wiki](https://github.com/highsource/jaxb-tools/wiki/JAXB-Annotate-Home) for documentation.

 ## Usage overview